zevbo/StateDimensionLogic/README.md

 val set : Rs.t -> 'a Sd.t -> 'a -> Rs.t (* returns a new Rs.t with all the bindings of the previous one, as well as the new binding *)
 ```

 Often, you will want to write logic that does not estiamte anything about the state.
 In this case, you want to simply return ```Rs.empty```.
+For an example of this, we can look at

 Finally, to create an Sd_node.t, you also need to create a set declaring what Sd.t values your Sd_node.t returns.
 For example, in the case of update_v.ml we have:
 ```ocaml